riceissa/issarice.com/wiki/cari-tuna.md

 - The underlying source ["California's Election Is Flush With Cash From Billionaires"](https://web.archive.org/web/20150811123028/http://www.forbes.com/sites/katiasavchuk/2014/11/04/californias-election-is-flush-with-cash-from-billionaires/):

     > Cari Tuna, wife of Facebook billionaire Dustin Moskovitz, gave $150,000 [to back Proposition 47].

+- She also talks some in GiveWell board meetings (in particular, the one for October 2015).